-- Computer (with Mathematica and Geometer's Sketchpad installed) - Composition notebook with graph paper - Pen, pencil, and eraser - Protractor, compass, and ruler - Something with which to take a picture and record a video (your computer can do this) - nSpire calculator (for students intending to take standardized tests this year) - Open and creative mind - Textbook: Haese Mathematics (Middle School IB), in digital form assignments.
+- Computer (with Mathematica and Geometer's Sketchpad installed) - Composition notebook with graph paper - Pen, pencil, and eraser - Protractor, compass, and ruler - Something with which to take a picture and record a video (your computer can do this) - nSpire calculator (for students intending to take standardized tests this year) - Open and creative mind - Textbook: Haese Mathematics (Middle School IB), in digital form

+Homework is an integral part of the learning experience for our students.
+We see homework as a time for students to reflect on what they have learned, make connections and new discoveries, and preview upcoming topics.
+Homework should be interesting and it should feel relevant.
+We expect students to engage deeply in the assignments.
 Therefore, we ask our students to commit to forty five minutes per eighty minute class of undivided attention.
 Many assignments will provide additional problems and opportunities for students to dig deeply.
 If a student chooses to work more than forty five minutes because the work is invigorating, we encourage this provided it is done in a healthy and responsible manner.
 We expect homework to be completed with effort and on time in order to be as useful as possible for student learning.
 Students are encouraged to regularly review previous assignments and look for connections and opportunities to spiral deeper and transfer knowledge to a different domain.
 In addition to regular homework assignments, there will also be opportunities for students to engage in longer-term investigations and projects several times in a semester.